kdfischer4/white-sox-pitcher-command-deception/README.md

 Key techniques included:

 - Feature engineering from biomechanical and pitch outcome data
 - Gaussian Mixture Models (GMMs) for command modeling
 - XGBoost models for developing command and deception metrics

-- Graph Neural Networks (GNNs) to model the relationships between body joints throughout the pitching motion and identify biomechanical factors associated with deception
+- Graph Neural Networks (GNNs) to model relationships between body joints throughout the pitching motion and identify biomechanical factors associated with deception

-Rather than focusing solely on predictive performance, the project emphasized model interpretability so the resulting insights could be used by coaches and analysts.
+In addition to predictive performance, the project emphasized model interpretability so the resulting insights could be used by coaches and baseball operations staff.

 ---